HL7/fhir-project-mhealth/input/pagecontent/conformance.md

 * The collection of requirement categories that were tested.
 * The pass/fail/not-applicable/not-tested status for each requirement in those categories.

+##### Applicable Requirements
+A system is tested against all applicable requirements.
+Unless otherwise specified, a requirement ()

 ##### Not Applicable vs. Not Tested
 A given requirement may not be applicable to a given SUT, or the assessor may not have performed a specified test on the SUT (e.g., because test sponsor did not require those